michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0122.md

 ### Definition
 - adv: with the terms of the relation reversed
 ### Family
-converse: conversation, conversed, conversely, converses, conversing+;conversation: conversational, conversationalist, conversationist, conversations;conversational: conversationally;conversationalist: conversationalists;conversationist: conversationists
+- converse: conversation, conversed, conversely, converses, conversing+
+- conversation: conversational, conversationalist, conversationist, conversations
+- conversational: conversationally
+- conversationalist: conversationalists
+- conversationist: conversationists
 ### Examples
 - “Conversely, the disaster showed what kind of spirit exists in East Tennessee and across the state, as the outpouring of support for Sevier County continues.”
 - Conversely, a green canopy isn’t a sign of a tree’s health, Green said.